bedbad/justpyplot/README.md

 # Plot Straight in Numpy, Fast
+Just plot your values directly into NumPy array.

 Justpyplot plots given `values` to a given NumPy ndarray, adapting the plot scale and size to fit the input data.